 In the series of sessions contained in Cultural Adaptability, principles related to developing cultural awareness and practical steps to learning a second language are introduced.
 Through a series of assessments, each participant is made aware of the strengths and weaknesses they bring to their field of ministry and practical steps they can take to leverage the former and minimize the latter.

 The final level of sessions, Ministry Practices, relates to specific areas of study in church-planting and includes topics on developing your exit strategy, church-planting models, leadership training, and evangelism.

 Your Children at Field Preparation Seminar

 Child-care and youth programs will be provided during FPS.
-Please see the description under Candidate Orientation for an overview of these services.
+Please see the description under Candidate Seminar for an overview of these services.